simeononsecurity/simeononsecurity.ch/content/articles/how-to-protect-your-privacy-on-social-media-with-the-right-settings/index.en.md

 Instagram stories are a popular feature that allows users to share photos and videos that disappear after 24 hours.
 While these stories are temporary, it is still important to control who can see them.

 You can adjust your story privacy settings by customizing the option to **share stories with your followers only**.
-This means that only people who follow you can see your stories, and they will not be visible to the public or individuals who are not your followers.
+This means that only people who follow you can see your stories, and they won't be visible to the public or individuals who aren't your followers.

 You can also **block specific individuals** from accessing your stories.
 This is useful if you have someone who is harassing you or making you feel uncomfortable on the platform.